Charles Davis (land purchase agent)

 Charles Oliver Bond Davis (c.
 1818 – 28 June 1887) was a New Zealand interpreter, writer and land purchase agent.
-He was born in Sydney, New South Wales, Australia on c.
+He was born in Sydney, New South Wales, Australia in c.
 1818.

 Davis worked as a Māori language interpreter during the signing of the Treaty of Waitangi in 1840.

 In January 1868, he stood in a by-election in the City of Auckland.
 East electorate for the Auckland Provincial Council.
 He was beaten by William John Hurst.

 He was buried at Waikumete Cemetery in Glen Eden.